GreenGremlin/sub/README.md

 Each subcommand can opt into self-documentation, which allows the subcommand to provide information when `sub` and `sub help [SUBCOMMAND]` is run.

 This is all done by adding a few magic comments.
-Here's an example from `rush who` (also see `sub commands` for another example):
+Here's an example from `rush who` (also see `sub list` for another example):

 ``` bash
 #!/usr/bin/env bash